Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: The Error Equation

 Then accounting for the boundary errors, we have the final form of the error energy equation,

 To keep track of the numerous terms, we write \eqref{eq:CharSplitEnergyWGamma} in terms of the dissipation, $D$, boundary errors, $BG$, and volume errors, $V_1,\ldots,V_4$, as

 where

-\begin{rem} Equations \eqref{eq:CharSplitEnergyWGamma} and \eqref{eq:SimplifiedForm} show that that even if the boundary data is computed at the correct point ($\gamma = 0$), there are still errors due to errors in the metric terms and Jacobian.
-It is not enough just to compute the boundary condition values correctly. \end{rem}
+\begin{remark} Equations \eqref{eq:CharSplitEnergyWGamma} and \eqref{eq:SimplifiedForm} show that that even if the boundary data is computed at the correct point ($\gamma = 0$), there are still errors due to errors in the metric terms and Jacobian.
+It is not enough just to compute the boundary condition values correctly. \end{remark}